-Figure 11: Management Scenarios screen.
+Figure 3: Scenarios screen.

-Users can copy scenarios from previously defined fields and use them for other projects or fields.
-To copy scenarios, click Copy Scenario from other project/ field box at the top of the page, then select the project, field, and scenario that you wish to copy, then click the Copy button.
+Users can copy scenarios from previously defined fields and use them for other fields.
+To copy scenarios, click Copy Scenario from another project/field at the top of the page, then select the project, field, and scenario that you wish to copy, then click the Copy button.
 The scenario will be copied and will appear in the list of management scenarios for that field.
 In addition, a scenario can be duplicated, renamed, and modified to describe different management scenario within a field by using the copy icon under the Actions options.
 Each scenario should be selected and if necessary re-selected for simulation before comparisons can be made.